 Cost-Sharing Photoshoots: Smarter, Sharper, and More Strategic for High-End Residential Projects

-By pooling resources, architects, interior designers, and contractors can split the investment in professional photography while gaining a stronger set of images than they might have managed alone.
-It’s a strategy that saves money, reduces disruption, and elevates everyone’s portfolio.
+By sharing the costs, architects, interior designers, and contractors can share the expense of professional photography while sharing a more powerful group of photos than they could individually have achieved on their own.
+It’s an expense-saving approach that minimizes disruption and lifts everyone’s portfolio.

 This beautifully renovated home in Parsons Green, Fulham (SW6, London) combines timeless elegance with contemporary design.